Pressure cookers used to have a bad reputation. Everyone had a story about how Cousin Agnes had one and she somehow blew up her kitchen with it.

 Old-style pressure cookers were intimidating appliances, especially for those of us raised on the ease and safety of microwaves.
 But then came the Instant Pot.

-But then came Canadian inventor Robert Wang and his partners, and in 2013 there was a new appliance that combined pressure-cooking, slow-cooking, sauteing and, depending on your model, other techniques such as yogurt-making and cake-baking.
+The new appliance combined pressure cooking, slow cooking, sauteing and, depending on the model, other techniques such as yogurt-making and cake-baking.
 Suddenly, pressure cooking felt safe — and hip — again.

-If an Instant Pot is in your plans — or maybe on your shelf — here are six ways it can save you money.
+If an Instant Pot is in your plans — or maybe on your shelf — following are several ways it can save you money.

 1. Replace other appliances

 First, the obvious: If you don’t already own a pressure cooker, slow cooker, rice cooker or even yogurt-maker, buying an Instant Pot saves you the expense of purchasing them.

 And making more room in your kitchen is worth something too, right?
 Many Instant Pot buyers find themselves sending their old Crock-Pot or rice cooker to Goodwill, thus freeing up space in already-crowded cupboards or on countertops.

 If you’re looking to buy an Instant Pot but don’t want to pay full price, your best bets are waiting until Amazon Prime Day or Black Friday or diligently stalking the shelves of your local thrift store.

 Some recipients of the Instant Pot never even open the box — it’s that intimidating pressure-cooker factor again.
 So, thrift stores can be a great place to score an unopened Instant Pot.

 It’s tough to pass up those quick take-out meals — orange chicken from Panda Express, butter chicken from your favorite Indian restaurant, or Mongolian beef from the Chinese restaurant down the street.